 Preparing a rehab budget as part of your loan application paperwork may be one of the most critical elements in your fix and flip strategy.

 DIY or Hire: Why Should You (Not) DIY a Project?

 If the project is one that directly draws on your experience and skill, you may be tempted to do it yourself, thinking you can do it in less time and for less money.
 You know how you want the finished repair or remodel to look, and you want to make sure you’re keeping your budget in check.
 But even the most skilled DIYer isn’t a professional tradesman across all home repair and remodeling services.

 A contractor knows how to transform your vision into reality by assembling a talented team prepared to quickly repair and remodel your fix and flip within the budget you set.
 Even if you know how to hang drywall and have done it a few times, use a site like Homeadvisor.com to find the best contractor for your job.
-They will have the team to do it faster and get the best taper on the job for a flawless finish.
+They will have the team to get your projects done faster with a flawless finish.

 Why Should You Hire a Contractor?

 Paying a contractor can be costly.
 If you’re trying to keep your fix and flip’s budget down, it may seem like frivolous spending to bring on someone to do work that you could complete yourself.
 Forgoing a contractor could mean that you end up spending more money in the long run.
 Self-completed repairs may lead to unforeseen problems and potential delays.
 Also, there may be evident quality differences when not using a professional tradesman.

 Contractors also know how to take a property owner’s vision and translate it into high-quality repairs and beautiful remodels within strict budgets.
 They know where it’s possible to reasonably trim the budget without affecting the final result and more importantly, where cutting corners isn’t wise.